rapid7/metasploit-framework/README.md

 API documentation for writing modules can be found at: https://docs.metasploit.com/api/

-Questions and suggestions can be sent to: Freenode IRC channel or e-mail the metasploit-hackers mailing list
+Questions and suggestions can be sent to: the Freenode IRC channel or e-mail the metasploit-hackers mailing list

 Installing
 --

-Generally, you should use [the free installer](https://docs.metasploit.com/docs/using-metasploit/getting-started/nightly-installers.html), which contains all of the dependencies and will get you up and running with a few clicks.
+Generally, it would be best if you used [the free installer](https://docs.metasploit.com/docs/using-metasploit/getting-started/nightly-installers.html), which contains all of the dependencies and will get you up and running with a few clicks.
 See the [Dev Environment Setup](https://docs.metasploit.com/docs/development/get-started/setting-up-a-metasploit-development-environment.html) if you'd like to deal with dependencies on your own.